Overview

 - dynamic Qt build: Easiest option, you only need to install the pre-built Qt DLLs for your compiler with the official Qt installer.
 The binaries need the Qt DLLs to work.

 - static Qt build: Harder, but will produce autonomous binaries.
-Read the README in the qt5 directory for instructions.
+Follow the Qt instructions in the felix README to proceed.

-If you want to build debug binaries instead, you should specify the build type:
+If you want to build debug binaries instead, just use: ./felix <target>

 Build on Linux